nhsconnect/integration-adaptors/pipeline/terraform/scr-test-environment/README.md

 [install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and run `aws configure`.

 Next, you will need to have built the Docker container images containing the MHS.
 This can be done by running the command `packer build pipeline/packer/scr-web-service.json` in the root of this repository.
+Note that this will also push the built images to AWS ECR.

 Once you have configured AWS authentication, you can run the following commands in this directory:
 ```